littlecube8152/icg-term-project/README.md

 ![Demo](./assets/relativistic-movement.png)
 ![Video Demo](./assets/demo.mp4)

+## License
+This repository is licensed under the [MIT License](LICENSE), except for:
+- The model files under `/model/` directory is not covered by the license; they are a part of the course materials.
+If you would like to use the models, please contact the instructor of the course for permission.

 ## Prerequisites
 - C++ compiler supporting C++20 standard.
   Notably, many compilers does not support full C++20 features even if they do have the option.